-- Wireless Radio Indicates whether the Access Point feature of the router is enabled or disabled.
+Wireless Radio: Indicates whether the Access Point feature of the router is enabled or disabled.
 If disabled, the WLAN LED on the front panel will not be lit and the wireless stations will not be able to access the router.
-If enabled, the WLAN LED will be lit up and wireless stations will be able to access the router. - > SSID Enter a value of up to 32 characters.
+If enabled, the WLAN LED will be lit up and wireless stations will be able to access the router.

+- SSID: Enter a value of up to 32 characters.
 The same SSID must be assigned to all wireless devices on your network.
-The default SSID is TP-LINK.
+The default SSID is TP-LINK_XXXXXX(XXXXXXX indicates the last unique six characters of each Router's MAC address).
 This value is case-sensitive.
-For example, TP-LINK is NOT the same as tp-link. - Region Select your region from the pull-down list.
+For example, TP-LINK is NOT the same as tp-link. - Region: Select your region from the pull-down list.
 This field specifies the region where the wireless function of the router can be used.
-It may be illegal to use the wireless function of the router in a region other than one of those specified in this field. - > Channel - The current channel in use.
-This field determines which operating frequency will be used. - Mode Indicates the current mode (108Mbps (Dynamic), 108Mbps (Static), 54Mbps (802.11g), 11Mbps (802.11b)).
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field. - ➤ Channel: The current channel in use.
+This field determines which operating frequency will be used. - Mode: Indicates the current mode (108Mbps (Dynamic), 108Mbps (Static), 54Mbps (802.11g), 11Mbps (802.11b)).
 If you select 108Mbps (Dynamic), it is compatible with 54Mbps (802.11g) and 11Mbps (802.11b).
 If you select 54Mbps (802.11g), it is compatible with 11Mbps (802.11b).